delapazruiz/population.modelling.hue2010/doc/01-Data-privacy-method-Hue_CPV2010.md

       - [3.1 Results](#31-results)

 # 1\.
 Introduction

+**Enabaling SMS with block census data: Data filling and transformation**

 This document shows the steps taken for preparing the census data for SMS.
 Census data related to `age-ranges, sex, school, and work` allows